wayneczw/crisis-management-system/README.md

 Often, the changes are (i) change Flask app into Blueprint and register to main app;
 (ii) extend dashboard-base.html to each .html template file.

+### About documentation
+Open doc/index.html to check documentations.